Address: Sunila, Kotka, Finland Open Google map

 Kantola sea sauna and Sunila Pulp Mill in Kotka photo Rurik Wasastjerna

-House Juurela balconies in Sunila Kotka photo Rurik Wasastjerna
+House Juurela balconies at the Sunila residential area in Kotka.
+Photo: Rurik Wasastjerna

 Sunila, the first “Forest Town” in Finland was a model for planning the housing in the post-war Finland.